 How Can Your Team Maximize Top Funnel Candidate Quality?

 Talent sourcing almost knows no bounds, and more possibilities pop up all the time.
 JobVite notes social distribution, job boards, career sites, and referrals as top picks.

-Social recruiting in all its many forms accounted for about 73 percent of hires in 2014, according to JobVite's Social Recruiting Survey.
-It's for good reason.
-Social lets recruiters interact with passive candidates, promote open jobs and build the all-important relationships.
+Social recruiting in all its many forms accounted for about 73 percent of hires in 2014, according to JobVite’s Social Recruiting Survey.
+It’s for good reason.
+Social lets recruiters interact with passive candidates, promote open jobs and build important relationships.

 Job boards and career sites bring loads of applicants into the top of the funnel, says the survey.
 And instead of posting ads and hoping for the best, which was the method of the past, big data analytics and targeting help improve applicant quality.

 Perhaps no sourcing tactic is as dependable as referrals.
 Current or past employees know the company and its culture, and they know the candidate.
-They're uniquely positioned to promote the job with a trusted voice to the right people.
+They’re uniquely positioned to promote the job with a trusted voice to the right people.
 You should place emphasis on referrals in your top funnel recruiting strategy, even if referrals produce a smaller number of candidates than other methods.
 These high-quality candidates will improve your overall talent funnel quality and have great potential to become excellent new hires.

 Technology sometimes gets a bad rap.
 There’s a learning curve, and implementation often means changing the way you normally work.
 But when it’s the right technology, change is for the better.

 More recruiters are moving to a full-fledged candidate relationship management (CRM) system over earlier applicant tracking system models.
 An ATS still works, but a high-level CRM does what an ATS does for online recruiting, plus a lot more.

 While an ATS keeps data that you can access and review, a good CRM lets you communicate with and track candidates, says JobVite.
 You can email, use social media and “build a steady pipeline.”